-This table provides the total and average carrying amount subject to credit risk based on IFRS accounting values according to the regulatory scope of consolidation as of 31st of December 2017.
-For on-balance sheet items the "Net value of exposure" is calculated by deducting loss allowances from the gross amount and for off-balance sheet, respective credit risk provisions have been deducted.
+This table provides the total and average carrying amount subject to credit risk based on IFRS accounting values according to the regulatory scope of consolidation as of 31st of December 2018.
+For on-balance sheet items the "Net value of exposure" is calculated by deducting the expected credit losses from the gross amount and for off-balance sheet, respective credit risk provisions have been deducted.
 The breakdown of exposure by exposure classes is done based on the standardized approach applied for BCR Group.

-The average net values are calculated by taking into account all 4 quarters of 2017.
+The average net values are calculated by taking into account all 4 quarters of 2018.

-44 Template EU CRB-B: Total and average net amount of exposures
+41 Template EU CRB-B: Total and average net amount of exposures